Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 Click on a saved configuration to load it in FLIM STUDIO Click the reload button to refresh the list.

+* **Manage Settings*
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Fusce non neque efficitur, lobortis neque facilisis, tempus est. Quisque dui arcu, hendrerit sit amet placerat id, tincidunt ac sapien.
+In interdum mi mi, vitae posuere nisl consectetur eget.
+Duis aliquet elit sit amet lacus malesuada lobortis.
+Ut gravida mauris ac quam egestas elementum.
+Curabitur vitae justo bibendum, vestibulum nibh vitae, auctor leo.

 * **Start an experiment**
-Click the "Start" button to begin an experiment, the menu will require you to select the modality through execute it (Wizard, Advanced, From Local Folder) *Check the sections below for detailed information about each modality*
+Click the "Start" button to begin an experiment, the menu will require you to select the modality through execute it (Wizard, Advanced, From Local Folder)
+*Check the sections below for detailed information about each modality*